-In an effort to provide a further "greener" experience, additional initiatives, particularly in area of dining, were implemented that year.
+In an effort to provide a further "greener" experience, additional initiatives, particularly in the area of dining, were implemented that year.
 Cornell Dining moved toward using a completely compostable product line (beer cups, utensils, and plates) on both Ho Plaza at SlopeFest and on the Slope at the beer sales area.
 Moreover, all water bottles distributed on the Slope and later collected by student volunteers (P.O.S.S.E., formerly S.O.S.) were recycled, setting precedent for Slope Days to come.
-The SDPB hopes to provide only completely compostable or recyclable products by Slope Day 2012.
+The SDPB hopes to continue providing compostable or recyclable products for future Slope Days.